ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol {{RFC9528}}.
 When a new EDHOC session is established, previous EDHOC sessions associated with the same access token and the same pair (session_id, AUTH_CRED_C) are deleted, see {{m_3}}.
 The OSCORE Security Contexts derived from those EDHOC sessions are also deleted.

 As per {{Section A.2 of RFC9528}}, EDHOC may be transferred over CoAP using either the forward or the reverse message flow, manifesting the mapping between ACE roles Client / Resource Server and the EDHOC roles Initiator / Responder.
-The choice of mapping depend on deployment setting, for example which identity to protect, since EDHOC protects the identity of the Initiator against active attackers.
+The choice of mapping depends on the deployment setting, for example on which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.

-This section details the forward message flow where C = I, RS = R, and the converse mapping is described in TODO.
+This section details the case where the EDHOC forward message flow is used, i.e., where C = I, RS = R. The converse mapping is described in TODO.

-In this case, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
+Consistent with the EDHOC forward message flow, C sends EDHOC message\_1 and EDHOC message\_3 to an EDHOC resource at RS, as CoAP POST requests.
 RS sends EDHOC message\_2 and (optionally) EDHOC message\_4 as 2.04 (Changed) CoAP responses.

-Either EAD\_1 or EAD\_3 MUST contain the EAD item EAD\_ACCESS\_TOKEN.
-It is RECOMMENDED that EAD\_ACCESS\_TOKEN is carried in EAD\_3, i.e. EDHOC message\_3.
+If the access token is transported during the EDHOC execution, then either EAD\_1 or EAD\_3 MUST contain the EAD item EAD\_ACCESS\_TOKEN.
+It is RECOMMENDED that EAD\_ACCESS\_TOKEN is carried in EAD\_3, i.e., in EDHOC message\_3.
 This provides confidentiality protection against active attackers.
 EAD\_ACCESS\_TOKEN MAY be carried in EAD\_1, e.g., if the CWT access token is encrypted for RS by AS using COSE_Encrypt0.

 C MUST target the EDHOC resource at RS with the URI path specified in the "uri_path" field of the EDHOC\_Information in the access token response received from AS (see {{c-as}}), if present.
+Otherwise, C assumes the target resource at RS to be the well-known EDHOC resource at the path /.well-known/edhoc.

 RS has to ensure that attackers cannot perform requests on the EDHOC resource, other than sending EDHOC messages.
-Specifically, it SHOULD NOT be possible to perform anything else than POST on an EDHOC resource.
+Specifically, it SHOULD NOT be possible to perform any other operation than POST on an EDHOC resource.